-1982 The Japan Prize Preparatory Foundation is established.
+1982 The Japan Prize Preparatory Foundation is launched.
 1983 The establishment of the Japan Prize is endorsed by the Cabinet.
 1985 The 1st Japan Prize Presentation Ceremony is held.
 1989 The Foundation starts hosting "Easy-to-understand Science and Technology Seminars".
-2006 The Foundation starts awarding Research Grants.
-2010 As of October 1, 2010, the Foundation changes its legal status to a Public Interest Incorporated Foundation and renames itself to "The Japan Prize Foundation".
-2020 Launched the Japan Prize Heisei Memorial Research Grant Program(Reorganization of the research grant project)
+2006 The Foundation starts awarding research grants.
+2010 On October 1, 2010, the Foundation was reorganized as a Public Interest Incorporated Foundation and was renamed "The Japan Prize Foundation".
+2020 The Foundation re-launches the research grants as the Heisei Memorial Research Grant Program.